Corsair VIRTUOSO PRO Headphones Review

 TransducerDynamic

 The Corsair VIRTUOSO PRO stand out from the rest of the Corsair lineup due to their open-back, wired design.
-They come in two color schemes; 'Carbon', which have a black frame and chrome accents, and 'White', which feature a white frame and chrome accents.
+They come in two color schemes: 'Carbon', which has a black frame and chrome accents, and 'White', which features a white frame and chrome accents.
 The headband and earpads are made of memory foam and covered in a soft, plush cloth that gives them a premium look.
 The flexible boom mic is attached to the cable rather than the headphones.
 The L/R cables have different housings, so the mic will always be on your left side.
 They also come with a standard, mic-less 1/8" TRS cable if you prefer a more casual look.

 7.5